RIKEN-SysSoft/PiP/README.md

     PiP-ERR(19673) './myprog' is not PIE

-Then this means that the 'myprog' is not compiled by using the pipcc(1) command properly.
+Then this means that the 'myprog' (having PID 19673) is not compiled by using the pipcc(1) command properly.
 You may check if your program(s) can run as a PiP root and/or PiP task by using the pip-check(1) command (from v2);

     $ pip-check a.out
     a.out : Root&Task